SixArm/sixarm_rails_templates/README.md

 Steps are small pieces of code that prompt you then do an action:

+  * unversion_database_yml: remove config/database.yml file from git
-  * git_ignore: get a .gitgnore file e.g. from an existing Rails project
+  * get_gitignore: get a .gitgnore file e.g. from an existing Rails project
-  * git_ignore_by_github: get the .gitgnore file maintained by the GitHub team
+  * get_gitignore_by_github: get the .gitgnore file maintained by the GitHub team
-  * git_ignore_by_sixarm: get the .gitgnore file maintained by the SixArm team
+  * get_gitignore_by_sixarm: get the .gitgnore file maintained by the SixArm team
+  * get_database_yml: gets config/database.yml from any location
   * gemfile: get a Gemfile e.g. from an existing Rails project
   * bundle_install: configure the command e.g. bundle install --path vendor/bundle